shortcircuit404/FM-DX-Webserver-Ban-Sync/README.md

 ## Pull Request Workflow

 1. Fork the repository
-2. Switch to the **database** branch
+2. Checkout the **database** branch
 3. Edit `ban-sync-db/db.json`
-4. Validate JSON formatting
+4. Validate that your JSON is properly formatted
-5. Commit changes
+5. Add reasoning to your commit message
-6. Open a pull request targeting the **database** branch
+6. Submit a PR to the **database** branch
-7. Await review
+7. Wait for review